naturalis/nba-docs/content/purl-services/index.md

 http://data.biodiversitydata.nl/naturalis/specimen/{unitID}

-Each specimen document stores its PURL in the field `unitGUID`.
+Each specimen record stores its PURL in the field `unitGUID`.
 By default, the PURL returns the corresponding site of the specimen in the BioPortal in format `text/html`.
 For instance, the PURL for an Anarosaurus specimen

 http://data.biodiversitydata.nl/naturalis/specimen/RGM.443858